• Home

 Coming soon to Washington State Park's pro-local economic development itinerary:

 For Washington State Parks clean water is no longer considered a "vulnerable" or "valuable" natural resource, and instead is just a "concept" for a State Park with a lake.
 And while water pollution looks crummy, you don't really need clean water to jet ski or motorboat.
-In spite of local regulations intended to prevent it, education about and advocacy for the mitigation of water pollution is considered "unpopular" and "politically charged" - especially with Washington State Park's "partners" - the local water polluters who have ignored and violated the water pollution regulations for decades.
+In spite of local regulations intended to prevent it, education about and advocacy for the mitigation of water pollution is considered "unpopular" and "politically charged" - especially with Washington State Park's "partners" - the local water polluters who have ignored and violated the water pollution regulations for decades and see the State's lakes as nothing more than "assets to leverage."

 What else could or would you expect from a State Parks system?